luukveenis/sudoku-SAT/README.md

 to the user.
 The results of our experiments are summarized in the project report submitted together with this code.

+## What is included in this submission

+We have included a PDF entitled ProjectSummaryReport.pdf that discusses our implementation of the Sudoku solver and the results of our experiments with different encodings and other solvers.

+Our main program is contained in `main.rb` and the instructions for running it are in the next section.
+The `src` directory contains some Ruby files with utility classes used by our solver.
+You should not need to access these in order to use our solver.
+The `data` directory contains some sample sudoku puzzles that can be used to test our program.
+An example use of these is shown in the next section.

 ## Running the Code

 This project was written in Ruby, so you will have to have Ruby installed.